 We have this love for wood!!
 It’s a deep love for crazy cool wood detail.
 I dream of old homes with cool old wood detailing and really anything wood, can you see we have a problem?
 Anyways, you get the picture that we love wood.
-Lately, I have been seeing homes with stump coffee tables, to say the least I was hooked.
-I showed Eric and we were hook, line and sinker, we had to make one!
+Lately, I have been seeing homes with stump coffee tables, to say the least, I was hooked.
+I showed Eric and we were hook, line, and sinker; we had to make one!
 Or how about three???
 I told you we have a problem, we just could not choose.
 They were all amazing.
+So this is our tutorial to DIY a tree stump table.

 Some links in this post are affiliate link for your convenience, click here to read our full affiliate policy.